informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.Reference+generateActiveList"></a>

 #### reference.generateActiveList([tuple]) ⇒ <code>Object</code>
-Generate the list of extra reads that we should do. this should include
+Generates the list of extra elements that hte page might need, this should include
-- aggreagtes: the aggregates the page needs
+- requests: An array of the secondary request objects which inlcudes aggregates, entitysets, inline tables, and related tables.
+  Depending on the type of request it can have different attibutes.
+  - for aggregate and entitysets:
-  [{column: ERMrest.ReferenceColumn, columnName: string, objects: [{index: integer, column: boolean, related: boolean}]]
+    {column: ERMrest.ReferenceColumn, <type>: true, objects: [{index: integer, column: boolean, related: boolean, inline: boolean, citation: boolean}] where the type is `entityset` or `aggregate`.
+Each object is capturing where in the page needs this pseudo-column.
-- entitySets: the inline entity sets the page needs (only in detailed) [{reference: ERMrest.Reference, columnName: string, objects: [{index: integer, column: boolean, related: boolean}]]
-- relatedEntitySets: the related entity sets the page needs (only in detailed) [{reference: ERMrest.Reference, columnName: string, objects: [{index: integer, column: boolean, related: boolean}]]
+  - for related and inline tables:
+    {<type>: true, index: integer}
+    where the type is `inline` or `related`.
 - allOutBounds: the all-outbound foreign keys (added so we can later append to the url).
   ERMrest.ReferenceColumn[]
 - selfLinks: the self-links (so it can be added to the template variables)